rowanam/magnolia-airport/README.md

 The find_booking function is set up to allow the user to try entering details again, or exit and return to the main menu if the booking cannot be found.
 It does this by returning the values None or 'main' to where the function was called.
 Two of the functions that called find_booking were set up to check for these returned values and so handled them correctly, but the add_luggage function, which also calls find_booking, did not have these checks set up and so if the user attempted to try again or exit to the main program the program threw an error.
 The issue was fixed by adding checks for None and 'main' return values after the function call in add_luggage.

+### Unfixed Bugs

+No unfixed bugs were found in the project.

 ## Testing

+Extensive use testing was carried out to ensure that
+- all functions work correctly
+- functions link to each other and back home when appropriate
+- data is validated correctly
+- data is added and changed correctly in spreadsheet

+No bugs or uncaught errors were found in this process.

 ## Deployment